 It seems to me that selfies or what we call them self-portrait photographs have revolutionised the world of smartphones and social media.
 People crave for likes & followers more than their career goals.
 In fact thanks to selfies, internet is now filled with lots of ‘Duck faces‘ and ‘Fish gapes‘.

-I hope you learnt well about how to answer Describe an occasion when you were not allowed to use your mobile phone [IELTS Cue Card].
-It is advised not to reproduce the same answer during examination, as it may be used by many of our readers on the site.
-You should rather modify and make it look like your personal answer.
+I hope it gives you some realistic idea on how to carry a conversation around Describe an occasion when you were not allowed to use your mobile phone IELTS Cue card topic.
+However, it is strongly advised not to reproduce the same answer during the exam, as it may be used by many of our readers on the site.
+You should rather reformulate and personalise your answer.

 If you still have any doubts, post them in the comments.